apache/nuttx/configs/sabre-6quad/README.txt

   NuttShell (NSH)
   nsh>

 But there are still no timer interrupts.
+LEDs do not appear to be working.

+2016-05-17:  Timer interrupts now work.
+This turned out to be just a minor bit setting error in the timer configuration.

 Platform Features
 =================